 Day-to-day responsibility for the assignment of specific spaces to individuals and uses within a department rests with the director or chair of that department.
-All space assignments, where there is no change in the room’s primary function, must be reported within thirty days to ensure the space is properly reported on the university space inventory.
+All space assignments, where there is no change in the room’s primary function, must be reported within 30 days to ensure the space is properly reported on the university space inventory.
 Facilities Committee endorsement is not required.

 The president, provost, vice presidents, director of Athletics and deans retain the flexibility to reassign space within their areas of responsibility to maximize use and to facilitate changes in program needs.
-The AVPFSSP must receive all changes within thirty days to ensure the space is properly reported on the university space inventory.
+The AVPFSSP must receive all changes within 30 days to ensure the space is properly reported on the university space inventory.
 Facilities Committee endorsement is not required.

 Exceptions to Sections 05.01 and 05.02 are when classrooms, laboratories, residence hall rooms, and library space are converted to some other use.
 In these cases, the provost must approve the proposal after review and recommendation by the AVPFSSP.

-The Facilities Committee must recommend space reallocation from one college or administrative division to another, and then to the president for approval.
+The Facilities Committee must recommend space reallocation from one college or administrative division to another, and then submit to the president for approval.

 The Facilities Committee will make recommendations concerning reassignment of occupied space at all administrative levels on the basis of campus and program priorities, the strategic and campus master plans, actual utilization, and overall need.
 The president may reassign space that is underutilized or required to address a campus priority or strategic need.
-The AVPFSSP must receive all changes within thirty days in order to ensure the space is properly reported on the university space inventory.
+The AVPFSSP must receive all changes within 30 days in order to ensure the space is properly reported on the university space inventory.

 PROCEDURES FOR REQUESTS FOR NEW SPACE AVAILABLE ON CAMPUS

-Requestors seeking new space on campus must make the request to the AVPFSSP using the Space Request Form outlining the need for the space (attaching accreditation standards, if they exist), the implication if allocation is denied, space location by building name and room number, space use (instruction, research or lab, office, storage), and the need for and description of any needed renovation.
+Requestors seeking new space on campus must make the request to the AVPFSSP using the Space Request Form outlining the need for the space (attaching accreditation standards, if they exist), the implication if allocation is denied, space location by building name and room number, space use (e.g., instruction, research or lab, office, storage), and the need for and description of any needed renovation.
 A request for a particular site should contain justification and state whether the department currently occupying the space supports the concept.
 Should the department currently occupying the space not support the concept, negotiation for the request can be elevated to the appropriate deans or vice presidents.
-The AVPFSSP will interview the appropriate chair, dean, or unit director to further define the need for the space and will conduct on-site observations (tours) of the current space if necessary.
+The AVPFSSP will interview the appropriate chair, dean, or unit director to further define the need for the space and will conduct on-site observations (tours) of the current space, if necessary.